OgaDavid/alx-low_level_programming/README.md

-This repository contains C projects an other low level programming exercises.
+This repository contains C projects and other low level programming exercises.